destrys/IntroToDApps/README.md

 at the top of the extension.
 You can click `Account 1` to easily copy the address.

 ### MetaMask SetUp

+#### Seed Words

+MetaMask and Ganache need to be using the same seed words to use the same accounts.
+You can choose either of these routes:

+##### Use MetaMask Seed Words (recommended)

+1. Set up MetaMask
+2. If you didn't copy the seed phrase (you should have!) go to the MetaMask Settings and select 'Reveal Seed Words'.
+Copy them.
+3. Open Ganache
+4. Navigate to "Accounts & Keys" in the Ganache settings
+5. Turn **OFF** 'autogenerate HD Mnemonic' and paste the words from step 2.
+6. Click 'Save & Restart'

+##### Use Ganache Seed Words

+1. Start up Ganache
+2. Copy the **MNEMONIC** (12 random words near the top of the ganache window)
+3. Navigate to "Accounts & Keys" in the Ganache settings
+4. Turn **OFF** 'autogenerate HD Mnemonic' and paste the 12 words from step 2.
+5. Click 'Save & Restart'
+6. If you haven't used MetaMask before, use 'Import with Seed Phrase' during the intial MetaMask configuration
+7. If you have used MetaMask before, Log Out, then select 'Import using account seed phrase' at the bottom of the log in window.
+8. Use the words from step 2 to re-initialize MetaMask

+#### Connection

 To use MetaMask with Ganache, you will need to setup a 'Custom RPC' network connection.
 Follow these directions carefully: